 Here are some tips if your first-choice course is currently waitlisted:

-Instructions on how to place yourself on a waitlist and/or set up a course swap are available in the Albert instructional video.
+Instructions on how to place yourself on a waitlist and/or set up a course swap are available in the Albert instructional guides.